 WritePoint has no obligation to initiate contact.
 This is the obligation of the student and as such, students are encouraged to contact WritePoint if a “freeze” is required (for example, for maternity agreement, family situation, etc.).
 While WritePoint is not obligated to agree to freeze these conditions, WritePoint agrees to consider the request and as much as possible in each situation, to accommodate the request.
 Under no circumstances, will WritePoint accept more than one “freeze” request per student.

 This page was created on March 4, 2013 and has been updated as required.

 Last updated: Last updated June 14, 2017.

 Terms are subject to change; speak to our office to ensure you have the most current course information.
 It is your responsibility to check this page regularly while you are enrolled.
-In all cases, we will honor the conditions sent to you when you complete the registration form.
+In all cases, we will honor the conditions sent to you when you completed the registration form.
 Any exceptions to these rules must be authorized by WritePoint.